DylanPatrascu/Shaders/README.md

+This project has three shaders implemented in Shader Graphs.
+Here is how to view each one: <br>

 Acid Effect: <br>
 Go to the Acid Effect Folder, click on the material, and check the 3 boxes for vignette, distortion, and tint. <br>